wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-minimal-distributed.rst

    After installing the Splunk forwarder, incoming data should appear in the designated Indexer.

 #.
 Optional.
-If you additionally want the Splunk forwarder service to start at boot time, please execute the following command:
+If you want the Splunk forwarder service to start at boot time, please execute the following command:

    .. code-block:: console